WorkingFamilies/wfp_sql_style_guide/README.md

 # Working Families Party SQL Style Guide

-At Working Families Party, we use the Brooklyn Data Co Style Guide witha. few exceptions.
+At Working Families Party, we use the [Brooklyn Data Co Style Guide](https://github.com/brooklyn-data/co/blob/main/sql_style_guide.md) with a few exceptions.
+These include:

+- We use trailing commas, not leading commas
+- We do not indent our CTEs

+Below is a mildly modified Brooklyn Data Co SQL Style Guide.

+## How to propose changes to the WFP SQL Style guide

+To suggest a modification to the WFP SQL Style Guide, open a PR.
+In your PR, you should request the changes to this README.md file and provide a justification for your change.
+You should speak to how your request helps us write SQL that is optimized for readability, maintainability, and robustness.

 ## General guidelines